adrian-tech-enthusiast/libmatrixmath/README.md

 ## Installation

-To make sure you obtain the most updated stable version of Docker Compose, you’ll download this software from its [official Github repository](https://github.com/adrian-tech-enthusiast/libmatrixmath).
+To make sure you obtain the most updated stable version of [shared library](https://en.wikipedia.org/wiki/Library_(computing)#Shared_libraries)(a DLL in Windows or .so in Unix/Linux), you’ll download this software from its [official Github repository](https://github.com/adrian-tech-enthusiast/libmatrixmath).

 First, confirm the latest version available in their [releases page](https://github.com/adrian-tech-enthusiast/libmatrixmath/releases).
 At the time of this writing, the most current stable version is `1.0.1`.